paulcevoli/projects/README.md

 # projects
-Repo to store projects and brainstorming ideas
+Repo to store projects and brainstorming ideas, working threw examples in books and some brainstorming ideas